5 Killer Product Description Templates That Sell

 - Product weight

-- Recommended Use – This is where you instruct the customer on how to use the product (mix two scoops with water and shake or take one immediately before a workout).
+Recommended Use – This is where you instruct the customer on how to use the product (mix two scoops with water and shake or take one immediately before a workout).

 Additionally, you should also list the benefits in this section, especially if it’s healthy food (plant-powered protein or an excellent source of vitamins).
 If it’s junk food, then you should really focus more on appealing to the consumer’s sweet tooth or their cravings for something salty or savory.

-- List of Characteristics – This is such an important section that it should be separate from the Description.
+List of Characteristics – This is an important section that should be separate from the Product Description.
 List four or five crucial characteristics that will be major selling points, especially for health-conscious or eco-friendly consumers (Vegan, Dairy-Free, Soy-Free, Gluten-Free, or Non-GMO Project Verified).

-- Size/Amount – Be sure to provide the amount in weight for dry goods and volume for liquids (ounces or liters).
+Size (aka Amount) – Be sure to provide the amount in weight for dry goods and volume for liquids (ounces or liters).
 Additionally, if it’s a bundle of individually packaged products or a collection of single-serving containers, then mention that as well.

-- Ingredients – List the ingredients that you find on the nutrition label from the manufacturer, but make sure you list them in the same order.
+Ingredients – List the ingredients that you find on the nutrition label from the manufacturer, but make sure you list them in the same order.
 This is important because legally the ingredients must be listed in descending order of weight.

 An excellent product description template for clothing can include as many as 10 pictures!
-So, be sure you include lots of pictures, including:
+So, be sure you have plenty of images, including:

 - Images with models (multiple angles and closeups)